coffee-dan/wrc/nixos/README.md

 env = WLR_NO_HARDWARE_CURSORS,1
 ```

-For Intel GPUs (nixchan), you might want to add these environment variables:
+For Intel GPUs (bluemoon), you might want to add these environment variables:

 ```
 env = LIBVA_DRIVER_NAME,iHD